 November 19, 2018 Planning Commission Meeting: Planning Commission provided comments on the Draft LCP Policies.

 December 10, 2018 City Council Meeting: City Council authorized staff to incorporate Draft LCP Policies into the Draft LCP.
 The Final Draft LCP Policies (December 2018) as authorized by City Council are available under the Deliverables heading below.

 2019 Plan Pacifica: The update of the Draft LCP, with the incorporated Final Draft LCP Policies (December 2018), will continue under the Plan Pacifica effort.
 Plan Pacifica includes updating the City's General Plan and Local Coastal Land Use Plan, as well as creating a Sharp Park Specific Plan.
 Please visit the Plan Pacifica website (planpacifica.org) for more information and to continue monitoring the progress.
 Additionally, those on the Sea Level Rise mailing list will automatically be included in the Plan Pacifica mailing list.

-To find more information on the public outreach events please visit the Sea Level Rise Public Participation webpage here.
+To find more information on the public outreach events that occurred to support the Sea Level Rise effort, please visit the Sea Level Rise Public Participation webpage here.

 In August 2016, the City of Pacifica was awarded an $188,000 Local Assistance Grant by the California Coastal Commission to conduct a vulnerability and risk assessment and develop an adaptation plan to address the effects that sea level rise could have on coastal resources along the shoreline of Pacifica.